awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Integer
 Required: Yes

-#### Container Dependency<a name="container_definition_dependson"></a>
+#### Container dependency<a name="container_definition_dependson"></a>

 `dependsOn`
 Type: Array of [ContainerDependency](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDependency.html) objects
 Required: no
 The dependencies defined for container startup and shutdown\.
 A container can contain multiple dependencies\.
 When a dependency is defined for container startup, for container shutdown it is reversed\.
 For an example, see [Example: Container dependency](example_task_definitions.md#example_task_definition-containerdependency)\.
+If a container does not meet a dependency constraint or times out before meeting the constraint, Amazon ECS doesn't progress dependent containers to their next state\.
-For tasks using the EC2 launch type, the container instances require at least version 1\.26\.0 of the container agent to enable container dependencies\.
+For Amazon ECS tasks hosted on Amazon EC2 instances, the instances require at least version `1.26.0` of the container agent to enable container dependencies\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
-If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version 1\.26\.0\-1 of the `ecs-init` package\.
+If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version `1.26.0-1` of the `ecs-init` package\.
 If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
-For tasks using the Fargate launch type, this parameter requires that the task or service uses platform version 1\.3\.0 or later\.
+For Amazon ECS tasks hosted on Fargate, this parameter requires that the task or service uses platform version `1.3.0` or later\.

 ```
 "dependsOn": [